Aminocaproic Acid Injection

 Aminocaproic Acid Injection Description

-Aminocaproic Acid is 6-aminohexanoic acid, which acts as an inhibitor of fibrinolysis.
-The structural formula is:
+Aminocaproic Acid Injection, USP is a 6-aminohexanoic acid, which acts as an inhibitor of fibrinolysis.

 Aminocaproic Acid is soluble in water, acid and alkaline solutions; it is sparingly soluble in methanol and practically insoluble in chloroform.